Contact dermatitis of the vulva

 What are the signs?

-- Mild to severe burning and/or itching of the vulva
+- Mild to severe burning or itching of the vulva

 - Vulvar redness and swelling

-- Some women mistake this dampness as vaginal discharge.
+- Some people mistake this as vaginal discharge.

 - Pain with insertion of a tampon, speculum, or with intercourse